ucdavisdatalab/workshop_intro_to_remote_computing/_sources/chapters/02_connecting-to-a-server.md

-disabled, but unlike `wget`, the associated command line option is `-s` (for "silent"), and `curl` in silent mode will not even print a message if there is an error while downloading a file, unless error messages are re-enabled by adding `-S` (*uppercase* S, for "not quite so silent") after `-s`.
+disabled, but unlike `wget`, the associated command line option is `-s` (for "silent"), and `curl` in silent mode will not even print a message if there is an error while downloading a file, unless error messages are re-enabled by adding `-S` (*uppercase* S, for "not quite so silent, thankyouverymuch") after `-s`.

 ### Transfer Files Between A Local Computer And A Server

-Unlike `wget` and `curl`, the next pair of commands can be used to transfer files between a user's local computer and a remote server.
+Unlike `wget` and `curl`, the next pair of commands can be used to transfer files between your local computer and a remote server.
 The first, `scp`, is non-interactive and behaves similarly to the standard UNIX `cp` command, but with  the added ability to access files on remote servers.
-The second command, `sftp`, is an interactive terminal application like `vim`, in the sense that it opens a custom "shell" in which the user can run commands that allow local and remote file operations and transfers.
+The second command, `sftp`, is an interactive terminal application like `vim`, in the sense that it opens a custom "shell" in which you can run commands that allow local and remote file operations and transfers.
 While `scp` can only transfer files between computers, `sftp` additionally supports file management operations like creating and removing directories, moving, renaming, and deleting files, etc.